Vietnam is a country full of beautiful scenery, fabulous food and a laid-back lifestyle.

-The old Taxi Fare Scam.
+#1 The Old Taxi Fare Scam.

 I’m sorry local taxi drivers, I know you are all complaining that Uber is stealing your business, but a small word of advice.
 Stop bloody ripping people off and maybe tourists would use you more.

 A taxi driver was waiting.
 Holding a colossal umbrella up for us so that our bags didn’t get more drenched than they already were.
+Like a knight in shining armour.
 Because he was smiling (and it was pi*sing down) we threw all of our bags into his boot and got into his nice dry taxi.

 What a rip off!
 It was just five minutes down the road!
 I did consider opening the door and pushing the kids out onto the pavement but decided that instead, I would take this as an expensive lesson.

 We should have argued, but we were tired and soaked through, so we paid it.
 Speaking to a local person afterwards, he told us that the fare should have been no more than 60VND ( $2.50).
 Grrrr.